Redesigning the UCSC Library Homepage

 Mapping the Experience

-Our goal is to create a user-focused library homepage that serves as a clear and organized platform for students and staff, allowing them to access resources efficiently with minimal clicks.
+Our Solution was to create a user-focused library homepage that serves as a clear and organized platform for students and staff, allowing them to access resources efficiently with minimal clicks.

 Mobile: